 • The city of Naples has a total area of just over 12 square miles.

-• The median age in Naples is around 67, making it a great place for retirees to settle down
+• The median age in Naples is about 66 — definitely a great place for retirees to settle down.

 • 1.
-Cost of Living in Naples, Florida
+The Cost of Living in Naples, Florida, Exceeds the National Average

 Is Naples, Florida, expensive?
 Well, with a cost of living index of 113, it’s pricier than the national average.
 But while this may seem like a steep number, Naples is still more affordable than other major cities in South Florida, like Miami and Palm Beach, where the cost of living index is 118.9 and 114.1, respectively.

-So how much do you need to live comfortably in Naples?
+So, how much do you need to live comfortably in Naples?
 That depends.
-According to MIT’s Living Wage Calculator, the average cost of living in Naples, Florida, requires a salary of around $48,000 before tax.
-But that’s just for you.
-If you have a family of four with two working adults, that salary needs to be more like $112,000.
+According to MIT’s Living Wage Calculator, the average cost of living in Naples, Florida, requires a salary of around $48,700 before tax.
+But that’s just for one person.
+If you have a family of four with two working adults, that salary needs to be more like $124,100.
 Your personal lifestyle will determine how much you will specifically need to earn, though.

-Sparkling Gulf waters and beautiful sunsets (just two advantages of living in Naples, Florida) lure millions of visitors to the Naples area every year — and some decide to stay.
+Sparkling Gulf waters and beautiful sunsets are just two of the perks of living in Naples, Florida — no wonder the area attracts millions of visitors each year (and why some decide to stay).

-2. Pros and Cons of Living in Naples, Florida
+2. There Are Both Pros and Cons of Living in Naples, Florida

 Is Naples, Florida, a good place to live?
 Some of the general perks are its desirable winter weather and gorgeous sunsets.
 Cons?
 Naples is pretty popular with tourists and homeowners — and that’s reflected in certain costs.
-Here’s a more in-depth look at some of the major pros and cons you can expect when living in Naples, Florida.
+Here’s a more in-depth look at some of the pros and cons of living in Naples, Florida

 From Barefoot Beach Preserve to the Naples Pier, this lovely seaside haven boasts some of the most picturesque and serene beaches in the world.
 In fact, in Collier County, there are more than 48 miles of beaches

 Now the tougher news: Is Naples, Florida, expensive?
-Let’s just say, good luck finding affordable housing on one of those beaches.
+Let’s just say, good luck finding a townhouse or condo that’s affordable on one of those beaches.
 The Naples, FL, cost of living is higher than both the state and national averages, with housing prices to match.
-The average home value in Naples is $592,700, while the national average is $362,500.
+The average home value in Naples is $570,000, compared with the national average of $368,000.

 There are still affordable areas to live nearby, though.
 You just have to know where to look.